Sharpe James: Post-conviction career

-In 2013, Sharpe advised the election campaign of his son John Sharpe James, who won a seat on the Municipal Council of Newark.

-Sharpe also endorsed Cory Booker, a former foe he had defeated in the 2002 Newark mayoral race, in the special election for U.S. Senator to replace the late Frank Lautenberg.
+In 2013, James published a 17-chapter book titled Political Prisoner, which he had written in prison.
+That same year, he advised the election campaign of his son John Sharpe James, who won a seat on the Municipal Council of Newark.
+That same year James endorsed Cory Booker, a former foe he had defeated in the 2002 Newark mayoral race, in the special election for U.S. Senator to replace the late Frank Lautenberg.

-In 2022, James was attempting to run for office as an at-large candidate for Newark City Council despite a court order banning him from running a public elected office.
+In 2022, James attempted to run for office as an at-large candidate for Newark City Council despite a court order banning him from running for a public elected office.
 His certification was denied by Newark City Clerk Kenneth Louis on March 3, 2022.
-James threatened a lawsuit if the city denies his candidacy.
+James attempted to sue after his candidacy was rejected, arguing that while he was prohibited from holding public office, running as a candidate was not prohibited.
+A judge dismissed his suit and James declined to appeal the dismissal.